-We need substantial capital to implement our sales distribution strategy for our current products and to develop and commercialize future products using our pressure cycling technology products and services in the sample preparation area, as well as for applications in other areas of life sciences.
+We need substantial capital to implement our sales distribution strategy for our current products and to develop and commercialize future products using our high-pressure technology products and services across all of our targeted markets.
 Our capital requirements will depend on many factors, including but not limited to:

-- the problems, delays, expenses, and complications frequently encountered by early-stage companies; - market acceptance of our pressure cycling technology products and services for sample preparation; - the success of our sales and marketing programs; and - changes in economic, regulatory or competitive conditions in the markets we intend to serve.
+- the problems, delays, expenses, and complications frequently encountered by early-stage companies; - market acceptance of our high-pressure technology products and services; - the success of our sales and marketing programs; and - changes in economic, regulatory or competitive conditions in the markets we intend to serve.

-We expect the net proceeds from an expected equity offering, along with our current cash position, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 36 months.
-Thereafter, unless we achieve profitability, we anticipate that we will need to raise additional capital to fund our operations and to otherwise implement our overall business strategy.
+We expect the net proceeds from our financing plans, along with our current cash position, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 24 months, during which time we expect to achieve profitability.
+If we do not achieve profitability as planned, we anticipate that we will need to raise additional capital to fund our operations and to otherwise implement our overall business strategy.
 We currently do not have any contracts or commitments for additional financing.
 There can be no assurance that financing will be available in amounts or on terms acceptable to us, if at all.
 Any additional equity financing may involve substantial dilution to then existing shareholders.